Panitumumab (Vectibix ®)

-You’ll be monitored closely during the infusion, but tell your nurse or doctor if you feel unwell or have any of the following symptoms:
+You’ll be monitored closely during treatment, but tell your nurse or doctor if you feel unwell or have any of the following symptoms:

-flu-like symptoms, such as feeling flushed or having a fever, chills or dizziness
+flu-like symptoms, such as a headache, feeling flushed, or having a fever, chills or dizziness

 red, warm and itchy bumps on the skin (like nettle rash)